aym7/compredict_exercice/README.md

-# Compredict exercice
+# Sensors standarizer

-The following deposit contains the code required for compredict recruitment, phase 2.
+The following deposit contains a Django + DjangoRestFramework application.
+Its purpose is to standarize sensors data

 ## Preparing and launching the project and tests